 The Little Brothers – Friends of the Elderly Upper Michigan Foundation secures the future of Little Brothers.
-Led by Michael Aten, founder and Executive Director of the Upper Michigan Chapter of Little Brothers for thirty years, the Foundation pursues planned gifts to ensure that we are serving our elderly friends for many years to come.
+Founded by Michael Aten, former Executive Director of the Upper Michigan Chapter of Little Brothers for thirty years, the Foundation pursues planned gifts to ensure that we are serving our elderly friends for many years to come.

 To discuss your planned giving to the Foundation, please contact Cathy Kass-Aten by calling our office at (906) 282-3406, cellphone (906) 275-9260, email email@example.com or firstname.lastname@example.org, or by visiting our Foundation office at Finlandia’s Jutila Center:

 200 Michigan St. Suite 609, Hancock, MI 49930

 All contributions are tax-deductible.
 U.S.-based donors can support our activities in a tax-efficient way.
 We are a 501 (c)(3) organization.

 You can include a charitable gift of a specific amount or a percentage of your estate or a certain property.
 You can also give all or a portion of what remains after providing for loved ones.

 Bequests can be included in a new will or added to an existing will with an appendix.
 A bequest may be modified or revoked at any point in your lifetime.
 To avoid confusion, it is wise to use the charity’s legal name and IRS tax identification: Little Brothers – Friends of the Elderly Upper Michigan Foundation.

 A charitable gift annuity involves a simple contract between you and Little Brothers Foundation where you agree to make a gift to Little Brothers Foundation and we, in return, agree to pay you (and someone else, if you choose) a fixed amount each year for the rest of your life.
 Call us to calculate your personal charitable annuity.